 The trouble with editing is that there are SO many things that you can do that it becomes quite overwhelming if you are attempting to do it on your own without any formal training.
 Especially if you are using a tool like Photoshop, you will want to learn some foundational knowledge from the pros so that you don’t get completely overwhelmed as you attempt to edit your product photographs.

 If you’re not open to shelling out the big bucks for a photo editing course, don’t worry!
 Simply head to YouTube.
 There are plenty of free tutorials that will teach you the basics of the editing software of your choosing.

 According to insights released by Facebook in February 2019, 83% of Instagram users say the platform helps them discover new products and services.
 Plus, 79% of users said they searched for more information after seeing a product or service on Instagram.

 Evidently, ecommerce advertisers need to get on Instagram.
-Here’s five more tips.
+Here’s five more actionable product photography tips.